- December 14, 1976

 In 2016, Couto was defending his title with Gainer's Nissan GT-R, sharing a car with Ryuichiro Tomita.
 Their best result was third place at Suzuka and they were 8th in the final standings.

 New challenges in 2017

-In the 2017 season, Couto has no full-time seat in any of Super GT teams.
-He would be a replacement driver in selected rounds, instead of Sven Muller, in the #33 Porsche 911 GT3 R of D'Station Racing team.
-His co-driver is Tomonobu Fujii.
+In the 2017 season, Couto had no full-time seat in any of Super GT teams.
+He was a replacement driver in one race, instead of Sven Muller, in the #33 Porsche 911 GT3 R of D'Station Racing team.
+His co-driver was Tomonobu Fujii.